-Students in the Merchandising Management program prepare for positions in management, merchandising, inventory control, sales promotion, public relations, or human resources.
+Students in the merchandising management program prepare for positions in management, merchandising, inventory control, sales promotion, public relations and human resources.
 This field offers a wide variety of career opportunities with retailers, manufacturers, marketing research firms and product information services.
-In a global, diverse, and fast paced, competitive environment, merchandisers are involved in market analysis, product planning, sourcing, procurement, pricing, distribution and visual presentation of apparel and textile products to satisfy consumer needs.
+In a global, diverse, fast-paced and competitive environment, merchandisers are involved in market analysis, product planning, sourcing, procurement, pricing, distribution and visual presentation of apparel and textile products.

 - Use a major sheet (pdf) to track your progress in completing course requirements.

 - Explore internship opportunities.

 The Career Success Center has useful information on what graduates can do with a degree in merchandising management, including related skills, career planning information and possible careers such as:

 - Product developer